ligershark/WebOptimizer.Sass/README.md

 > &gt; dotnet add package LigerShark.WebOptimizer.Sass

 ## Usage
-Here's an example of how to compile `a.scss` and `b.scss` and bundle them into a single .css file called `/all.css`:
+Here's an example of how to compile `a.scss` and `b.scss` from inside the wwwroot folder and bundle them into a single .css file called `/all.css`:

 In **Startup.cs**, add two using statements: